Renji-XD/ttu-whispersync/README.md

 -   Install and follow instructions for [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid?tab=readme-ov-file#instructions) (if you need multiple hosts for cors use a '\*' character to whitelist all sources)
 -   Install a browser which supports ViolentMonkey or chrome extensions (e. g.
 [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser))
 -   Install ttu-whispersync as described in [Getting started](#getting-started)

-Note: AnkiconnectAndroid is not implementing all required apis for the export.
-Therefore card creation may take longer and card updates are currently not supported at all (see this open [pr](https://github.com/KamWithK/AnkiconnectAndroid/pull/60))

 #### iOS